-Thatch is the build up of organic matter in the base of the lawn.
+Thatch is the accumulation of organic matter in the base of the lawn.
 It consists of dead or decomposing plant shoots, roots and stems.
-It starts to become a worry when the grass roots grow in this layer of organic matter, rather than in the soil.
+It starts to have an adverse effect on the lawn when the grass roots grow in this layer of organic matter, rather than in the soil.

-A small amount of thatch is beneficial to the overall health of the turf.
-It creates a buffer zone and also improves the resilience of lawn.
+A small amount of thatch is beneficial to the overall health of the lawn.
+It creates a buffer zone and also improves turf resilience.
 It’s when the build up becomes excessive, then it has a detrimental effect on the health of the lawn.

-The environmental conditions often play a large part in the accumulation of thatch However, poor turf care practices are often the reason why levels becomes excessive.
+Environmental conditions often play a large part in the accumulation of thatch.
+However, poor turf care practices are often the reason why levels becomes excessive.
 When this happens and action is not taken, then the quality and condition of the lawn is going to deteriorate.
 Once this happens, action has to be taken to bring the level down and restore the lawn to its former glory.

 What causes thatch

 The thatch layer increases when shoot production is greater than the decomposition rate.
 Thatch is naturally degraded by the micro-organisms in the soil.
-However, there are several factors that can have a negative influence the number of micro-organisms and lead to to an excessive accumulation of thatch.
+However, there are several factors that can have a negative influence on micro-organism populations and this leads to to an excessive accumulation of thatch.

 - Soil type: As thatch is broken down (decomposed) by micro organisms in the soil, then soil type can play a big part here.
 Soils with a high sand content, by nature have a very low micro organism population.
 Soils with a high loam content are more likely to contain a larger population of micro organisms.
 These micro organisms play an important role in the breakdown of thatch.

 - Soil pH: A soil that has a low pH (acidic) is likely to have a negative effect on micro organism populations.
-Therefore the speed of decomposition is going to be reduced.
+Therefore the rare of decomposition is going to be reduced.

 - Over-feeding: Although fertiliser is essential to the overall health of the lawn, too nitrogen much can cause excessive thatch.
 This is because it produces rapid, lush shoot growth that only adds to the thatch layer.

 - Over-watering: Excessive irrigation will have an influence on decomposition.
-The micro-organisms that decompose the thatch require air to survive and reproduce, a wet soil will result in a reduction in numbers.
+The micro-organisms that decompose thatch require air to survive and reproduce.
+Micro-organisms can not thrive in wet soils.

 - Lack of oxygen: A lack of air in the soil, caused by over-watering or soil compaction, will have an adverse effect micro organism numbers.